-As all the cameras I currently own, I bought it in a second-hand shop: I saw it and it looked very solid and resistant.
-Moreover, it looked very easy to use, since it’s totally authomatic and I wanted something very easy for my first camera.
+Like all the cameras I currently own, I bought it in a second-hand shop: I saw it and it looked very solid and resistant.
+Moreover, it looked very easy to use, since it’s totally automatic and I wanted something very easy for my first camera.

-When I went to my usual second hand shop, there were a pair of cameras which caught my eye; but since I could only buy one, I assessed the advantages and disadvantages of each and ended up buying the Minolta AF 35 Big Finder.
-I was a little scared for its low price, and because I didn’t know how this kind of camera’s results are, so I wanted to finish the first roll as soon as possible.
+When I went to my usual second-hand shop, there was a pair of cameras which caught my eye; but since I could only buy one, I assessed the advantages and disadvantages of each and ended up buying the Minolta AF 35 Big Finder.
+I was a little scared of its low price, and because I didn’t know how this kind of camera’s results are, so I wanted to finish the first roll as soon as possible.

-I guess that the burned edges and the grainy aspect of the photos helped me in having this opinion, and taking into accound that I only paid €1 for it, and that it looks a very resistant camera, I diceded to appoint it my “Official Party Camera.”
+I guess that the burned edges and the grainy aspect of the photos helped me in having this opinion, and taking into account that I only paid €1 for it and that it looks a very resistant camera, I decided to appoint it my “Official Party Camera.”